dieghernan/igoR/README.md

 ### Search an IGO by name:

-Search all IGOs related with the sugar:
+Search all IGOs related with sugar:

 ``` r
 library(igoR)